-In 2005, we announced positive results from a Phase 2, multicenter, double-blind, randomized, parallel-design study conducted to assess the safety and efficacy of different doses of avanafil for the treatment of ED.
+We previously announced positive results from a Phase 2, multicenter, double-blind, randomized, parallel-design study conducted to assess the safety and efficacy of different doses of avanafil for the treatment of ED.
 Patients in this study were instructed to attempt sexual intercourse 30 minutes after taking avanafil, with no restrictions on food or alcohol consumption.
 Results showed that up to 84% of avanafil doses resulted in erections sufficient for vaginal penetration, as compared to those who received a dosage of placebo.
 No serious adverse events were reported during this study.

-In 2005, we released the results from an open-label, pharmacokinetic study designed to evaluate the feasibility of allowing avanafil to be taken twice in a 24-hour period.
+We previously released the results from an open-label, pharmacokinetic study designed to evaluate the feasibility of allowing avanafil to be taken twice in a 24-hour period.
 This study compared blood levels of avanafil in healthy volunteer subjects after taking a single dose of avanafil and after taking avanafil every 12 hours for seven days.
 The results showed no significant plasma accumulation of avanafil after the twice-a-day treatment regimen when compared to the single dose.

-In 2005, the results of a clinical pharmacology study conducted to evaluate the hemodynamic responses (blood pressure and heart rate) to glyceryl trinitrate (GTN) in subjects pretreated with placebo, avanafil, and sildenafil citrate (Viagra) were announced.
+We also previously announced the results of a clinical pharmacology study conducted to evaluate the hemodynamic responses (blood pressure and heart rate) to glyceryl trinitrate ("GTN") in subjects pretreated with placebo, avanafil, and sildenafil citrate (Viagra).
 Results revealed that avanafil had less impact on blood pressure and heart rate than Viagra.
+The clinical significance of this data is unknown.

 An End-of-Phase 2 meeting with the FDA for avanafil took place in November 2005.
 We discussed the Phase 2 results and the proposed protocol for the Phase 3 trials.
-Based on feedback from the FDA at this meeting, we anticipate completing several non-clinical and one clinical Phase 1 study prior to the initiation of Phase 3.
-In December 2006, we filed a Special Protocol Assessment for a Phase 3 clinical trial to the FDA.
-We have received a response to our SPA and we consider the FDA's recommendations to be minor.
-We are currently making the requested changes to the Phase 3 protocol for resubmission to the FDA.
+Based on feedback from the FDA at this meeting, we anticipate completing several non-clinical studies prior to the initiation of the Phase 3 trials.
+In December 2006, we filed an SPA for a Phase 3 clinical trial to the FDA.
+We have received a response to our SPA and we accepted the FDA's recommendations.
+The Phase 3 protocol and the SPA process for avanafil has been completed.